1987 in video games

-1987 saw many sequels and prequels in video games, such as Castlevania II: Simon's Quest, Dragon Quest II, Final Lap, and Zelda 2, along with new titles such as After Burner, Contra, Double Dragon, Final Fantasy, Metal Gear, Operation Wolf, Phantasy Star, Shinobi, Street Fighter and The Last Ninja.
+1987 saw many sequels and prequels in video games, such as Castlevania II: Simon's Quest, Dragon Quest II, Final Lap, and Zelda II, along with new titles such as After Burner, Contra, Double Dragon, Final Fantasy, Mega Man, Metal Gear, Operation Wolf, Phantasy Star, Shinobi, Street Fighter and The Last Ninja.
 The Legend of Zelda was also introduced outside of Japan.

 The year's highest-grossing arcade game worldwide was Sega's Out Run.
 The year's best-selling home system was the Nintendo Entertainment System (Famicom) for the fourth year in a row.
 The best-selling 1987 home video game release in Japan was Dragon Quest II: Akuryō no Kamigami, while the year's best-selling home video games in Western markets were The Legend of Zelda in the United States and Out Run in the United Kingdom.

 Financial performance

 Highest-grossing arcade games

 The year's highest-grossing arcade game worldwide was Sega's Out Run.